kubekj/FAC/README.md

 ## Setup Instructions

 ### Facer Model
-To run the Facer model, execute the steps in `experiments.ipynb` to run the model.
+To run the Facer model, execute the steps in `experiments.ipynb` to run the model and collect the results.

 ### SwinFace Model
 To run the SwinFace model, follow these steps:
 1. Download SwinFace locally.
 2. Replace `inference.py` with the version included in the FAC repository.
-3. Complete the setup by following the instructions in the [SwinFace](https://github.com/lxq1000/SwinFace) `.readme` file.
+3. Complete the setup by following the instructions in the [SwinFace](https://github.com/lxq1000/SwinFace) `.readme` file:
 - Download the model
 - Adjust the paths in `inference.py` file
+4. Run the `inference.py` file and collect the results.

 ### CelebA Dataset
 Download the [CelebA Dataset](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) aligned and cropped dataset and store it in a folder above the FAC repository directory.

+## Comparisons